 Students can get a fresh start in college if they did poorly at another school; however, any course work that was taken at other schools MUST be submitted.
-Failure to do so is falsification of records and is grounds for expulsion.
+Failure to do so is a falsification of records and is grounds for expulsion.
 Once all records are submitted, you may see if you qualify for a renewal.
 This will allow you to remove all coursework 5 years or older from your GPA.

 What is an academic reprieve?

-An academic reprieve is a policy in which up to two semesters may be removed from the gpa.
+An academic reprieve is a policy in which up to two semesters may be removed from the GPA.
 The semesters must be consecutive and must be at least three years old or older.
 No grade below a C may appear on the transcript since those semesters and the student must have completed at least 12 hours following the semesters being reprieved.
 The student must be enrolled at ECU to request a reprieve.
 The reprieved work is not removed from the student's academic record.
 Graduate students and post-graduate students not pursuing a 2nd bachelor's degree or first-time teaching certificate will not be considered for an academic reprieve.

-What is an academic renewal?
+What is academic renewal?

-An academic renewal is a policy in which several semesters may be removed from the gpa.
+An academic renewal is a policy in which several semesters may be removed from the GPA.
 The renewal must begin with the very first semester and the semesters must be consecutive and at least five years old or older.
 No grade below a C may appear on the transcript since those semesters and the student must have completed at least 12 hours following the semesters being renewed.
 The student must be enrolled at ECU to request a renewal.
 The renewed work is not removed from the student's academic record.
-Graduate students and post-graduate students not pursuing a 2nd bachelor's degree or first-time teaching certificate will not be considered for an academic renewal.
+Graduate students and post-graduate students not pursuing a 2nd bachelor's degree or first-time teaching certificate will not be considered for academic renewal.

 What's the difference between cumulative and retention GPA?

-East Central University uses the student's Retention GPA, listed as "Grad Retn" on your transcript, for retention and graduation purposes.
+ECU uses the student's Retention GPA, listed as "Grad Retn" on your transcript, for retention and graduation purposes.
 This GPA does not reflect courses that a student has retaken, reprieved, or renewed, whereas the Cumulative GPA does.
 Cumulative GPA reflects everything you've ever taken without the benefit of the reviewed classes.